xtuml/bridgepoint/doc-bridgepoint/review-minutes/8470_8600_graphics_reconciliation_problems_int_rvm.md

 <pre>

--- Num Type  Who     Section  Comment
-_- 01  min   Keith   3        paragraph 3 "suptype" -> "subtype"
+-- Num Type  Who     Section  Comment x- 01  min   Keith   3        paragraph 3 "suptype" -> "subtype"
-_- 02  min   Keith   5.2.2    "Noow" -> "Now"
+x- 02  min   Keith   5.2.2    "Noow" -> "Now"
-_- 03  min   Ketih   6        Numbering typos
-_- 04  min   Keith   *        Keith notes that this has been promoted and tests 7.1 and 7.2 passed _- 05  min   Bob     *        Bob notes that the test case from Levis branch works _- 06  min   Cort    *        Cort comments that he could not reproduce the issue on Windows _- 07  min   Keith   GD_ARS   Keith asks question about need for "not empty" versus "not_empty".
+x- 03  min   Ketih   6        Numbering typos o- 04  min   Keith   *        Keith notes that this has been promoted and tests 7.1 and 7.2 passed o- 05  min   Bob     *        Bob notes that the test case from Levis branch works o- 06  min   Cort    *        Cort comments that he could not reproduce the issue on Windows o- 07  min   Keith   GD_ARS   Keith asks question about need for "not empty" versus "not_empty".
 Cort acknowleges that both exist, notes that "not_empty" is one operation while "not empty" is two.

 </pre>